The Cheltenham Festival and Cheltenham Racecourse: The Issues, Facts and Figures

 • Cheltenham Racecourse has been at or near the top of the league of Britain’s most lethal courses since 2000.

-• A total of 74 horses have been killed as a result of racing at the Cheltenham Festival since March 2000.
+• A total of 76 horses have been killed as a result of racing at the Cheltenham Festival since March 2000.
+This number includes the two horses killed in March 2024.

 • The Cheltenham Festival holds the record for the largest number of horses killed in a single day’s racing – with six fatalities from racing on 16 March 2006.
 In all, eleven horses died there over the four-day meeting that year.